-There is alternative expression of spectral radius known as Gelfand formula.
+There is an alternative expression of spectral radius known as Gelfand's formula.

-Next we mention the essential spectrum definition.
-We notify that there are several other definitions of this concept in math community, however the radius of essential spectrum (defined below) remains the same for all the definitions.
+Next, we mention the essential spectrum definition.
+We indicate that there are several other definitions of this concept in the math community, however, the radius of the essential spectrum (defined below) remains the same for all the definitions.
 We adapt the following definition from \citep[~ p.
-107]{Browder}. \begin{definition} The complex number $\zeta$ belongs to the \textbf{essential spectrum} of the operator $\mathcal{L}$, denoted by $\text{Sp}_{\text{ess}}(\mathcal{L})$, if at least one of the following condition holds: \begin{itemize} \item[(i)] the operator $(\mathcal{L}-\zeta I)$ has a range which is not closed in $\mathfrak{B}$. \item[(ii)] $\cup_{i\geq 0} \text{Nul}(\mathcal{L}-\zeta I)$ is infinite dimensional. \item[(iii)] the point $\zeta$ is a limit point of the spectrum of $\mathcal{L}$. \end{itemize} Furthermore, the \textbf{essential spectral radius} is
+107]{Browder}. \begin{definition} The complex number $\zeta$ belongs to the \textbf{essential spectrum} of the operator $\mathcal{L}$, denoted by $\text{Sp}_{\text{ess}}(\mathcal{L})$, if at least one of the following condition holds: \begin{itemize} \item[(i)] the operator $(\mathcal{L}-\zeta I)$ has a range which is not closed in $\mathfrak{B}$. \item[(ii)] $\cup_{i\geq 0} \text{ker}(\mathcal{L}-\zeta I)^i$ is infinite dimensional. \item[(iii)] the point $\zeta$ is a limit point of the spectrum of $\mathcal{L}$. \end{itemize} Furthermore, the \textbf{essential spectral radius} is

-\end{definition} Nussbaum showed the essential spectral radius as well follows a Gelfand type formula.
+\end{definition} Nussbaum showed the essential spectral radius follows a Gelfand's type formula.
 Before bringing his formula we need to introduce a semi-norm.
 Consider, $\mathfrak{K}$ the ideal of all bounded compact operators on $\mathfrak{B}$, then